White House Executive Order on Hospital Consolidation Answers Consumer Calls to Lower Health Care Costs for Nation’s Families

 07.27.2021

 On July 9, 2021, President Joe Biden signed a new executive order to promote competition in the American economy, a wide-ranging order that includes 72 initiatives across more than a dozen federal agencies.
-Most importantly, it acknowledges years of calls from consumer organizations, working people, employers, and primary care clinicians to reign in the growing trend of consolidation in the health care sector which often results in unaffordable, low-quality health care in the United States.
+Most importantly, it acknowledges years of calls from consumer organizations, working people, employers, and primary care clinicians to rein in the growing trend of consolidation in the health care sector which often results in unaffordable, low-quality health care in the United States.

 For decades, the U.S. health care system has been in a cost crisis, with national expenditures on health care rising at a staggering rate and health care costs increasing faster than workers’ wages and inflation, making it difficult for families to access and afford health care.[1],[2] Biden’s executive order further validates and elevates onto the national health care policy agenda what researchers, advocates, and policymakers have known for nearly 20 years: High and rising health care costs in the U.S. are largely driven by consolidation across and within health care markets.